KOSASIH/nexus-infinity-core/docs/README.md

 License
 -------

-The Nexus Infinity Core is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The Nexus Infinity Core is licensed under the Apache 2.0.

 Contributing
 ------------